Transforming how we experience and care for the San Francisco Bay through urban swimming

 Where would you like to swim?

-The San Francisco Bay has many excellent swimming spots and a rich history of urban swimming, but for decades, vast stretches of the shoreline have been degraded by industrial use and fenced off to the public.
-New parks, trails, development, and climate adaptation initiatives along the waterfront present new opportunities to expand public access for safe swimming.
+The San Francisco Bay has many excellent swimming spots and a rich history of urban swimming.
+But, for decades, vast stretches of the shoreline have been degraded by industrial use and fenced off to the public.
+In San Francisco, there are 7 miles of urban waterfront between Aquatic Park and Candlestick Point State Recreation Area with no swimming access.

 Beach steps with blue railing and dolphin sculpture leading down to a sandy beach on a sunny cloudless day.
 South End Club dock with flagpole stretches out over calm Bay waters.